What is STI? RASSTI vs ROSY

 • If for unrestricted or controlled released outside LANL and contains STI: RASSTI

 • STI exchanged between external collaborators does not require an LA-UR/LA-CP, just DC review.
-However, if there is a possibility the material could be shared outside of the collaborators, it would be safest to get an LA# through RASSTI.
-Review through RASSTI is always the safest path and there is no harm in getting an LA#.
+However, if there is a possibility the material could be shared outside of the collaborators, it may be safest to get an LA# through RASSTI.

 Nature of content: